santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots_Spells.md

 >
 > ***Massive.*** The Green Fist may provide half cover.
 > ### Actions
-> ***Nature's Force.*** *Melee Weapon Attack:* Str plus PB to hit, reach 5 ft., one target you can see.
+> ***Nature's Force.*** *Melee Weapon Attack:* Str + PB to hit, reach 5 ft., one target you can see.
 >
 >3 times your *martial arts dice* + Str magic bludgeoning damage.
 >
 >***If you dont have a *martial arts dice*, you may use a d8.***
 >
+>If the Green Fist was summoned from a tree or large mushroom the damage of this ability increases by one *martial arts dice or d8* was casted from a tree.
+>
->**If the caster is a monk** the damage of this ability increases by one *martial arts dice* if the Green Fist was casted from a tree and it increases again by one *martial arts dice* if you reach level 17.
+>**If the caster is a monk** it increases again by one *martial arts dice or d8* if you reach level 17.